bjorn-sys/Market_Return_Risk_Predictor/README.md

 Recall is the preferred evaluation metric due to the business need to capture all high-risk returns.

 🔗 Technologies Used
-Python (Pandas, Numpy, Scikit-learn, XGBoost, Seaborn, Matplotlib)
+Python (Pandas, Numpy, Scikit-learn, RandomForestClassifier, Seaborn, Matplotlib)

 Imbalanced-learn (RandomOverSampler, RandomUnderSampler)